Aliases for RNF5 Gene

 The protein encoded by this gene contains a RING finger, which is a motif known to be involved in protein-protein interactions.
 This protein is a membrane-bound ubiquitin ligase.
 It can regulate cell motility by targeting paxillin ubiquitination and altering the distribution and localization of paxillin in cytoplasm and cell focal adhesions. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RNF5 Gene

 RNF5 (Ring Finger Protein 5) is a Protein Coding gene.
-Diseases associated with RNF5 include Inclusion Body Myositis.
-Among its related pathways are Regulation of degradation of deltaF508 CFTR in CF and Protein processing in endoplasmic reticulum.
+Diseases associated with RNF5 include Cystic Fibrosis and Inclusion Body Myositis.
+Among its related pathways are Transport to the Golgi and subsequent modification and HIV Life Cycle.
 GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
 An important paralog of this gene is RNF185.

 UniProtKB/Swiss-Prot for RNF5 Gene